ZackFred07/NFLPlayFormationPrediction/README.md

 `label_metadata.json` is metadata created for the labels and onehot relationship

-`nohup2.out` show the training cmd on separate GPUs; they are running the second script in `run.sh`
+`nohup1.out` and `nohup2.out` show the training cmd on separate GPUs; they are running the first and second script in `run.sh`, respectively

 # Previous code outputs